audurannaj/Feature-Selection-in-Asset-Allocation/README.md

 # Feature-Selection-in-Asset-Allocation
-Python codes constructed for the thesis
+Here the python code constructed for the thesis is available.